MGo01/sunsure-agents-project/README.md

 # Sunsure Agents Web Application

-A web application for general purposes by Sunsure Agents to add, edit, delete, and search for client information.

 ## Overview
+This is a web application for general purposes by Sunsure agents to add, edit, delete, and search for client information.
+It primarily serves to provide agents with the ability to insert, update and search for policyholders.
+In addition to this, agents are able to insert dependent and policy information without having to worry about placing it elsewhere.
+Agents should expect regular bug fixes and releases to help improve the overall user interface and experience.

 ## Get Started

+In order to get started, you will need

+- A valid Sunsure email
+- An internet browser application such as
+  - Opera
+  - Microsoft Edge
+  - Google Chrome
+  - Mozilla Firefox

+ *Please note that the browsers that are best suited for an optimal user experience are Google Chrome and Microsoft Edge.

 ### Signing Up